Example 3 - Distribute applications to Intrexx instances

 • iaaUser

-The password for the IAA is stored in the login information memory and is determined from it later.
+The password for the IAA is stored in the credential store and is determined from there later.

 // Zugangsdaten in Request schreiben